 The Museum of Colonial Art or Count Casa Bayona

-By Luís Suárez, student in journalism, translation by Danilo Renzi.
+By Luís Suárez, student in journalism, first original paragraph and translation by Danil Ren.

-When the Building if Part of the Matter
+When the Building if Part of the Museum Itself

 The Museum of Colonial Art is located in #61 San Ignacio street, between Empedrado and O'Reilly streets, in Ond Havana.
-The building exists since 1720 as the Count Casa Bayona.
+The building exists since 1720 and it is also knows as the Count Casa Bayona's Manor.

 From its inception the block served as several purposes, up to 1969, the year where the Museum of Colonial Art was inaugurated.